fugue/regula/README.md

 Regula requires two types of inputs to run:
 - `REGO_PATH`: A directory that contains rules written in Rego.
 At a minimum, this should include `lib`
-- `IAC_PATH`: Either a CloudFormation YAML/JSON template, Terraform plan file, or Terraform directory
+- `IAC_PATH`: Either a CloudFormation YAML/JSON template, Terraform plan file, or Terraform directory with HCL files

 This command evaluates a single Rego rule directory on a single `IAC_PATH`:

     ./bin/regula -d [REGO_PATH] [IAC_PATH]

-This command evaluates multiple Rego rule directories on multiple IaC files and directions.
-Please note that a single Regula run can evaluate multiple CloudFormation templates, Terraform plan files, and Terraform directories:
+This command evaluates multiple Rego rule directories on multiple `IAC_PATH`s.
+Please note that a single Regula run can evaluate multiple CloudFormation templates, Terraform plan files, and Terraform HCL directories:

     ./bin/regula -d [REGO_PATH_1] -d [REGO_PATH_2] [IAC_PATH_1] [IAC_PATH_2]

 Some examples:

--   `./bin/regula -d . ../my-tf-infra`: check the `../my-tf-infra` Terraform directory against all rules in the main repository.
+-   `./bin/regula -d . ../my-tf-infra`: Check the `../my-tf-infra` Terraform directory against all rules in the main repository.
--   `./bin/regula -d . ../my-tf-infra.json`: check the `../my-tf-infra.json` Terraform plan file against
+-   `./bin/regula -d . ../my-tf-infra.json`: Check the `../my-tf-infra.json` Terraform plan file against
     all rules in the main repository.
--   `./bin/regula -d . ../test_infra/cfn/cfntest1.yaml`: check the `../test_infra/cfn/cfntest1.yaml` CloudFormation template against all rules in the main repository.
+-   `./bin/regula -d . ../test_infra/cfn/cfntest1.yaml`: Check the `../test_infra/cfn/cfntest1.yaml` CloudFormation template against all rules in the main repository.
--   `./bin/regula -d lib examples/aws/ec2_t2_only.rego ../my-tf-infra`: check the `../my-tf-infra` Terraform directory against the `examples/aws/ec2_t2_only.rego` rule.
+-   `./bin/regula -d lib examples/aws/ec2_t2_only.rego ../my-tf-infra`: Check the `../my-tf-infra` Terraform directory against the `examples/aws/ec2_t2_only.rego` rule.
--   `./bin/regula -d lib ../custom-rules ../test_infra/cfn/cfntest1.yaml`: check the `../test_infra/cfn/cfntest1.yaml` CloudFormation template against a directory of custom rules.
+-   `./bin/regula -d lib ../custom-rules ../test_infra/cfn/cfntest1.yaml`: Check the `../test_infra/cfn/cfntest1.yaml` CloudFormation template against a directory of custom rules.

 It is also possible to set the name of the `terraform` executable, which is useful if you have several versions of Terraform installed: